drug-design/course/docs/chapters/adme-case-studies.md

 #### Affinity for Cardiac Na+/K+ ATPase (1/2)
 *[Affinity]: The affinity of a ligand is its ability to bind to its biological target.

-The following slide illustrates why the pharmacodynamics of cardiac glycosides in terms of cardio-pharmacology and cardio-toxicity in human are poorly predicted in rat.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/affinity-for-cardiac-nak-atpase-12-22af4487'><i class='fa fa-play' aria-hidden='true'></i></button>The following slide illustrates why the pharmacodynamics of cardiac glycosides in terms of cardio-pharmacology and cardio-toxicity in human are poorly predicted in rat.
 The comparison of affinity for cardiac Na+/K+ ATPase in human and rat is presented here where species differences in systemic clearance and affinity of cardiac glycosides (ouabain) for cardiac Na+/K+ ATPase are observed.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[pharmacodynamics]: The study of the effects of drugs on the body and the relationship between drug concentration and effect.